 The emergency recall uses a different word than your regular recall.
 Something you never say casually.
 "Here" works if you use "come" normally.
 Some trainers use a whistle pattern.
 The point is novelty.
 This word means drop everything and sprint back to me immediately.

-Start indoors with zero distractions.
-Say your emergency word once.
-The moment your dog looks at you, reward with something extraordinary.
+Start training indoors with zero distractions.
+Say your emergency word once, and the moment your dog looks at you, reward with something extraordinary.
 Not kibble.
 Real chicken.
 Hot dogs.
 Whatever makes your dog lose their mind.

 Practice ten times a day for a week.
 Then move to the backyard.
 Then a quiet park.
 Then a busier park.
 Build the association slowly.
 Emergency word equals best reward of their life.